molmod/psiflow/docs/overview.md

 algorithms may be implemented.
 Within the space of online learning, the most trivial approach is represented using the `SequentialLearning` class.
-In sequential learning, the data generation (as performed by a set of generators) is interleaved with short model training steps as to update the knowledge in the model with the states that were sampled and evaluated by the generators.
+In sequential learning, the data generation (as performed by a set of walkers) is interleaved with short model training steps as to update the knowledge in the model with the states that were sampled by the walkers and evaluated with the chosen reference level of theory.
 Take a look at the following example:
 ```py
 from psiflow.learning import SequentialLearning